 I am the kind of person who gets really excited about changing seasons.
-In the Summer, all I can do is think about how amazing the Fall is going to be.
-When the Fall begins, all I do is imagine the upcoming snowfall fights and movie watching I’m going to do in the Winter.
-While us human beings have ruined the changing seasons (especially this year), I still usually know and look forward to the exact date in which the seasons change.
-Since winter was so late this year, when I heard that the first day of spring was last week, I had a small internal freak out.
+In Summer, all I can do is think about how amazing Fall will be.
+When the Fall begins, all I do is imagine the upcoming snowball fights and movie watching I’ll do in Winter.
+While we human beings have ruined the changing seasons with global warming (especially this year), I still usually know and look forward to the exact date in which the seasons change.
+Since Winter was so late this year, when I heard that the first day of Spring was last week, I had a small internal freak out.
 I ran home and decided that as a celebration I had to make something fruity and Spring-ish.
-I asked my volleyball team, and they seemed to be in the mood for vanilla.
+I asked my volleyball team, and they were in the mood for lemon flavors.
 So I decided to make VERY lemony vanilla cupcakes.
 I think we all went to lemon-heaven for a few minutes while eating them.

 Every other time I’ve made cupcakes, I spend a long time searching for a recipe that consists of ingredients that I already have.
 I do this so I don’t have to do too much shopping.
-This time around, I decided that instead of finding a recipe that conforms to my needs, I was going to choose the most highly rated recipe and buy all the ingredients.
+This time around, I decided that instead of finding a recipe that conforms to my needs, I would choose the most highly rated recipe and buy all of the ingredients.
 This was a COMPLETE success.
-I swear that the cupcake was so good that it didn’t need any frosting.
+The cupcake was so good that it didn’t need any frosting.
 It’s definitely worth taking the extra trip to the grocery store to buy the cake-flour and buttercream.

 Enjoy your first taste of spring!!

 1¼ cups cake flour (If you don’t have cake flour and don’t wanna buy it, all-purpose flour works, it just won’t be AS delicious)

 ½ tsp salt

 2 large eggs